Project-MONAI/tutorials/auto3dseg/docs/bundle.md

 torchrun --nnodes=1 --nproc_per_node=8 -m scripts.train run --config_file "['configs/hyper_parameters.json','configs/network.yaml','configs/transforms_train.json','configs/transforms_validate.json']"
 ```

 After the model is trained, all related output files are saved in the **models** folder, including model checkpoint **best_metric_model.pt** (with best validation accuracy), and training history files.
 Among all training history files, **Events** folders contain event files for learning curve visualization via [TensorBoard](https://www.tensorflow.org/tensorboard).
 The file **accuracy_history.csv** lists details about the model training progress, including training loss, validation accuracy, number of training steps, and training time cost.
-It can be used as an alternative of TensorBoard events.
+It can be used as an alternative to TensorBoard events.
 The file **progress.yaml** records the best validation accuracy and when it was reached.

 ### A Quick Way to Try Different Hyper-Parameters